• Skip to primary navigation

 How to make simple cake syrup

 Enjoy this amazing sponge cake for any of your favorite desserts.
-I use this sponge for many kinds of cakes and it turns out amazing all the time.
+I use this sponge for many kinds of cakes, and it always turns out amazing.
 I especially LOVE a strawberry shortcake with this sponge.
-The perfectly fluffy sponge and light whipped cream are a hevenly combination!
+The perfectly fluffy sponge and light whipped cream is a heavenly combination!

 📌 The Printable Recipe